brucechanglongxu/advancedalgorithms/learningtheory/data/activelearning.md

 What should we do when we are faced with a limited about of labeled data for supervised learning tasks?
 We will try to involve some expert labelers when possible, but within a certain budget in order to be smart regarding which samples to label.
 Given an unlabeled dataset $$\mathcal{U}$$ and a fixed amount of labeling cost $$B$$, active learning techniques aim to select a subset of $$B$$ examples from $$\mathcal{U}$$ to be labeled to result in maximized improved model performance; this is particularly important in the medical field, where labeled data is costly to come by.

 We want to select the **right samples** with active learning, and the best strategies explicitly model epistemic uncertainty, enforce data diversity, or anticipate downstream model improvement.
 When working under tight annotation budgets (e.g. medical AI, satellite vision, robotics) active learning principles become critical.
-Now what if we have multiple-related tasks that we would like to have labeled data for, **multi-task active learning** is a framework that enables us to selected unlabeled data points that are informative to all such tasks simultaneously (where the data is shared across tasks, or each data point has multiple labels).
+Now what if we have multiple-related tasks that we would like to have labeled data for, **multi-task active learning** [^1] is a framework that enables us to selected unlabeled data points that are informative to all such tasks simultaneously (where the data is shared across tasks, or each data point has multiple labels).

+> Since we are paying to label a particular data point/frame, shouldn't we squeeze out as much insight/utility for multiple different tasks?

 ## Uncertainty Sampling